LtKvasir/powerbi_polarchart/README.md

+# Overview

+This project includes a PowerBi Custom Visual that builds a polar chart.

-# powerbi_polarchart
+# Contribution / Licensing

-A PowerBI visual to display data in a polar chart
+# Features not yet there but I'd like to add